kinesivan/rtv/README.md

 ]
 ```

-**Note:** Both maps and prefix are optional fields, but one is required to give user options to vote on.
-Both can be entered (as shown above) and will be combined for all the choices for the user.
+**Note:** Both `maps` and `prefix` are optional fields, however, one is required to give the user options to vote on.
+Both can be filled (as shown above) and will be combined for all the choices for the user.

 ### name